Behind the meter solar PV

 These challenges are precisely why we’ve created our Grid Aggregations data product, which was designed for estimating and forecasting the aggregate power output from behind the meter solar PV systems.

 This solution pairs our rapid-update cloud and solar irradiance modelling and combines it with information about the installed capacities and locations of your BtM solar fleet.
-The result is real-time, forecast and historical estimates of behind the meter solar performance which are updated every 10 or 15 minutes.
+The result is live, forecast and historical estimates of behind the meter solar performance which are updated every 10 or 15 minutes.

 This product is quite dynamic and is tailored specifically to customer requirements.
 For example, we can group (“aggregate”) the power output from all solar PV systems in a given market or other geographic region, or according to physical or virtual power asset (e.g. transmission or distribution network assets).
 It is in use by energy market operators and utilities throughout the world, and has improved load forecasting mean absolute errors by as much as 5-10% after implementation.